The Business District of Crawford, Mississippi

 Davis Home -- first "Way Station" for U.S. Mail Delivery and transportation.
 Mail delivered by horse drawn vehicle.

 Capt.
-Ervin home -- built and occupied by Lowry family
+Artemus Jennings Ervin home -- built and occupied by Lowry family

 Gilmer home -- across street from Ervin home – burned years ago.

 Harvey home -- occupied by Theophilus Harvey who donated and deeded land for Crawford Cemetery about one mile west of Crawford and west of Harvey home.
-Subsequently sold to G. W. Hairston -- later given to his daughter Laura May Hairston.
-Later sold to Dr. T. W. Frazer who lived there with his second wife and made the house into a nursing home for the elderly.
+Subsequently sold to George W. Hairston -- later given to his daughter Laura May Hairston.
+Later sold to Dr. Thomas W. Frazier who lived there with his second wife and made the house into a nursing home for the elderly.
 The house has been demolished.

 The 1st Methodist Parsonage -- now unoccupied.
 Crawford originally had three churches, Methodist, Baptist, Camelight.
 The Methodist Church burned twice but the denomination and membership was and is strong and has survived and rebuilt and now is the only Church for White people in Crawford.
 New Parsonage nearby.